Asifussain/dapp/README.md

 8.  **Update Frontend Configuration:**
     * **Copy Artifact:** Copy the generated ABI file from the backend build output to the frontend's artifact directory:
         ```bash
-        # Run from the project root directory (e.g., 'dapp')
+        # Run from the project root directory
         cp build/contracts/RentalPlatform.json client/src/artifacts/
         ```
         (Use `copy` instead of `cp` on Windows Command Prompt if needed).